InsightLab/PyMove/README.md

-# Use PyMove and go much further...
+# Use PyRoad and go much further...
-PyMove is a Python library to simplify queries and visualization of trajectories and other spatial-temporal data.
+PyRoad is a Python library to simplify queries and visualization of trajectories and other spatial-temporal data.

 We will also release wrappers to some useful Java libraries frequently used in the mobility domain.